rasagulbe/CuttingEEG2018/README.md

 # CuttingEEG2018
-Code for workshop given during CuttingEEG'2018 Paris conference.
+Code for workshop given at CuttingEEG'2018 Paris conference.